 4. White bread for wholegrain bread

-5. Muesli bars for fresh fruit or a small handful of unsalted nuts
+5. Muesli bars/potato crisps for fresh fruit or a small handful of unsalted nuts

 While muesli bars may seem healthy, they can be loaded with sugar and saturated fat.
 Instead, try some fresh fruit and a small handful of unsalted mixed nuts.
 Nuts and seed are good for your heart health.

 6. Chippies with creamy dip for raw vegetable sticks with hummus or homemade popcorn